isomerpages/moe-fernvalepri/_our-school-info/Our Library/Our Library Online.md

 **These are some of the functions available on the online OPAC site and the mobile app.**

-* Search for books & e-books, check item availability and place reservations;
+* Search for books & e-books and check item availability;
-* View current and past loans, check for overdue loans;
+* View current and past loans and check for overdue loans;
 * Search for library events/activities;
 * Save list of favourite titles; and
 * “Discover” book recommendations, featured items, new arrivals and books others have read.